 In July 2013 myself and my audacious co-adventurer, Mski, set out to hike one of Europe’s classic long-distance trails, the Tour du Mont Blanc (TMB).
-This trail circles the Mont Blanc Massif, taking hikers on a 180kms (112mile) journey through the French, Italian and Swiss Alps .
+This trail circles the Mont Blanc Massif, taking hikers on a 180kms (112mile) journey through the French, Italian and Swiss Alps.
 The entire circuit takes roughly 11 days to complete and hikers usually stay in mountain huts or refuges along the way.
 Having never been much of a conformist, I insisted that we wild camp.
 Plus we only had just over a week to play with, so our goal was to walk the French and Italian sections, missing the Swiss section where wild camping was generally less well tolerated.

-After a gruelling 24 hour bus journey from London we finally arrived in the beautiful French ski resort of Chamonix, just in time for a much needed petit déjeuner.
+After a gruelling 24-hour bus journey from London, we finally arrived in the beautiful French ski resort of Chamonix, just in time for a much needed petit déjeuner.
 Over coffee and pain au chocolat we gazed up in awe at the majestic peaks.
 Mski started to concern herself with exactly how we were going to get up, over and around these mountains and my reassurance of gentle switchbacks and easy climbs seemed to fall on deaf ears.
-After breakfast we took a local bus back along the valley to Tre-le-Champ.
+After breakfast, we took a local bus back along the valley to Tre-le-Champ.
 Here the trail crossed the road, providing a suitably convenient starting point for our small adventure.
 We set off just before noon and immediately found ourselves facing a brutal climb into the Aiguilles Rouges Nature Reserve.
 This section of the trail promised one of the best chances to see ibex and we weren’t disappointed, enjoying several encounters along the rocky hillside.
 The ascent was tough going in the midday heat and we were more than happy to make frequent stops to admire the views, rehydrate and rest already aching feet and shoulders.
 After what seemed like hours of climbing the trail finally flattened out and we were now traversing the famous and aptly entitled Grand Balcon Sud.
-The panoramic views across the valley towards Mont Blanc were simply spectacular.
+The panoramic views of the valley towards Mont Blanc were simply spectacular.
 It was a vista that needed to be savoured and so we decided to make camp.
-With Horlicks in hand, we sat back and watched as the setting sun provided a spectacular kaleidoscopic shows of pink, purple and orange on the snow covered summits across the valley.
+With Horlicks in hand, we sat back and watched as the setting sun provided a spectacular kaleidoscopic show of pink, purple and orange on the snow-covered summits across the valley.

 The following morning we broke camp early and continued along the Balcon Sud route, traversing the mountainside all the while with the most amazing alpine scenery just off to our left.
-After a two hour steady descent we reached the cable car station at Le Flégère and stopped for brunch before continuing on to Planpraz.
-From here we were faced with our biggest challenge of the day, a herculean climb to the top of rocky summit of Le Brevent (2,520m).
+After a two hour steady descent, we reached the cable car station at Le Flégère and stopped for brunch before continuing on to Planpraz.
+From here we were faced with our biggest challenge of the day, a herculean climb to the top of the rocky summit of Le Brevent (2,520m).
 It was already really hot and I was starting to feel sleepy after the cheesy French bread brunch, so we cheated and took the cable car!

-Once at the top the 360 degree views were breathtaking, so too was the wind.
+Once at the top the 360-degree views were breathtaking, so too was the wind.
 We layered up, found some shelter and munched on trail mix before beginning the long descent into Les Houches, our planned camp for the night.
 The down proved to be probably more brutal than the up would have been and the situation was not helped by several expanses of snow and ice that still lingered along the trail.
 Mski was not a happy hiker in the snow, and when a pair of octogenarians bounded past us like a couple of mountain goats, our egos started to feel as bruised as our hips and feet.
 After what seemed like an eternity of punishment to the knees we finally made it to the campsite, mustering just enough energy to set the tent up, but not enough to cook.
 I promised my stomach that I would eat two days worth of food tomorrow!

-Exactly as forecast it rained constantly the whole day, so instead of hiking we stuffed our faces with delicious French food, played cards and nursed our damaged feet … Mski’s big toes were looking particularly beaten up.
+Exactly as forecast, it rained constantly the whole day, so instead of hiking we stuffed our faces with delicious French food, played cards and nursed our damaged feet … Mski’s big toes were looking particularly beaten up.